colemickens/nixos-azure/README.md

 ## compared to nixpkgs/old versions
 1. Fixes sudo/wheel/nopasswd
-2. (maybe) compress the image zstdcat it on the way out this is because we want to pre-size the disk because it's slow to live-resize the disk later
+2. Stores the image with ZSTD, decompresses on the fly during upload (and the upload skips the empty sections).
+This was... stupidly much harder than it should've been, because, Azure.
 3. Slim the image down (so far ~2.5GB -> 600MB)
 4. An automated validation test! (nothing running it yet, though)
-5. Gen2 VMs + UEFI Boot only
+5. Supports Gen2 VMs (only, though Gen1 support is probably easy to get back if needed for Azure Disk Encryption)

 ## considerations
 1. Don't over-minimize your disk image.